daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 # Why startup fundamentals are relavent to your data science team

-## Using the mentality of a technology startup to easily integrate AI/ML solutions in commercial contexts
+## Using the mentality of a technology startup to integrate AI/ML solutions succesfully in commercial contexts
 ---

 <p align="center"> <img src="/posts/blog_AI_image_2.jpeg"/ width = "475" height = "225"> </p>